In today’s lesson, we are going to explore Phrasal Verbs with Look!

 Number 9: To look away.

-This means to turn your head away from something that is very upsetting.
-When you can’t look at something because it is very bad, you look away.
+This means turning your head away from something that is very upsetting.
+Phrasal Verbs Using LOOK, when you can’t look at something because it is very bad, you look away.
 You can also look away if something is embarrassing or very cringe-worthy!

 A common situation: “I couldn’t watch the hyenas eat the zebra.
 I had to look away.”